segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 With Linked Profiles, you can build a Data Graph that defines relationships between any data set in the warehouse and the Segment Profiles you send with Profiles Sync.

-Use the Data Graph to define relationships between data sets and give marketers access to data to target, personalize, and analyze customer experiences.
+Define relationships between data from your warehouse to give marketers access to data to target, personalize, and analyze customer experiences.

 > success ""
-> Segment's Data Graph powers [Linked Events](#) and [Linked Audiences](#).
+> Segment's Data Graph powers [Linked Events](/docs/unify/linked-profiles/linked-events/) and [Linked Audiences](/docs/unify/linked-profiles/linked-audiences/).

 ## Prerequisites